Regularity inheritance in pseudorandom graphs: Introduction

 \subsection{Optimality}

 \mbox{}

 Our one-sided Inheritance Lemma is probably not optimal.
-The optimality of our two-sided Inheritance Lemma would follow from a conjecture of Conlon, Fox and Zhao~\cite{CFZ14}, since an improvement on the bijumbledness requirement in this lemma would imply an improved version of the triangle removal lemma in bijumbled graphs.
-However, we think it unlikely that this lemma is optimal and believe there is room for improvement in our proof strategy.

 In the case when~$H$ is a clique, Conlon, Fox and Zhao~\cite{CFZ14} are able to obtain a one-sided counting lemma with a bijumbledness requirement matching ours by using a completely different strategy.
 In particular, when~$H$ is a triangle, these counting lemmas imply a triangle removal lemma for subgraphs of bijumbled graphs with $\beta=o(p^3n)$.
 Such a result was obtained earlier already in~\cite{KRoSchSk05}, where it was also conjectured that this can be improved to $\beta=o(p^2n)$.
 Conlon, Fox and Zhao~\cite{CFZ14} conjecture the contrary.
 We sympathise with the former conjecture, and believe that it would be extremely interesting to resolve this question.
+We think it unlikely that Lemma~\ref{lem:twoside} is optimal and believe there is room for improvement in our proof strategy; any improvement would disprove the conjecture of Conlon, Fox and Zhao.